George Lucas: 1993–2012: Return to directing, Star Wars, and Indiana Jones

 Lucas collaborated with Jeff Nathanson as a writer of the 2008 film Indiana Jones and the Kingdom of the Crystal Skull, directed by Steven Spielberg.
 Similar to the Star Wars prequels, the reception was mixed with fans and critics alike.
 From 2008 to 2014, Lucas also served as the creator and executive producer for a second Star Wars animated series on Cartoon Network, Star Wars: The Clone Wars which premiered with a feature film of the same name before airing its first episode.
 The supervising director for this animated series was Dave Filoni, who was chosen by Lucas and closely collaborated with him on its development.
-This series bridged the events between Attack of the Clones and Revenge of the Sith, and featured the last Star Wars stories in which Lucas was involved in a major way.
+(Note: Attributed to multiple references:) This series bridged the events between Attack of the Clones and Revenge of the Sith, and featured the last Star Wars stories in which Lucas was involved in a major way.

 In 2012, Lucas self-funded and served as executive producer for Red Tails, a war film based on the exploits of the Tuskegee Airmen during World War II.
 He also took over directing of reshoots while director Anthony Hemingway worked on other projects.